EricTrainingRev/240930-JWA/Study Guides/Levels of Testing Study Guide.md

   - Performed first in a build, so that if it fails we don't need to waste time testing more advanced features
   - e.g. for a calculator, testing that pressing the ON button causes the calculator to start: if this fails there is no point in checking its other features
   - can be thought of similar to a general health check up
+- **Sanity testing**
+  - Subset of regression testing, performed on specific feature
+  - Performs a "sanity check" to verify functionality of a new feature works as intended
+  - think of it as a smoke test for your regression testing: if your new feature/update has defects then old tests that interact with the new feature are going to fail as well
+  - can be thought of as similar to a specialized health check up
 - **Exploratory Testing**
   - Type of testing where test cases are not created in advance but instead on the fly in a White Box testing situation
   - The kind of tests to be created are determined by examining the source code and environment where the application will deploy